smariee/smariee.github.io/essays/Why_MIS.md

 <p class="font-monospace">

 From my perspective, taking ITM 352 is a good way for me to test the waters and explore a potential career in MIS.

-I dabbled a bit of coding during the good 'ol days of MySpace and that's where I found myself spending long nights customizing and

-building my very own MySpace page.
+I dabbled a bit of coding during the good 'ol days of MySpace and that's where I found myself spending long nights customizing and building my very own MySpace page.

 It was there--that memory--that I knew I should try to learn more about basic programming skills which led me to take this class.
 The past couple months, I researched more about the Management Information Systems on the Shidler website, the first couple lines threw me off:

-<i>“….analyze opportunities for business change and growth using information technologies (IT), to design and develop business solutions that

-utilize IT, and to manage projects to implement IT-related change."</i>
+<i>“….analyze opportunities for business change and growth using information technologies (IT), to design and develop business solutions that utilize IT, and to manage projects to implement IT-related change."</i>

 I thought to myself that maybe I didn’t have what it takes to be successful in this major.

-But—even though I doubted my potential—for a while, MIS would always lurk in the back of my mind—I was curious.
+But—even though I doubted my potential--for a while, MIS would would lurk in the back of my mind—-I was curious.

 “It wouldn’t hurt to try.”